 Adrian is an experienced civil and public law practitioner who specialises in housing, property and landlord and tenant law.
-He is Joint Head of chambers’ Housing Group.
+He is currently on a sabbatical from Chambers.

 Adrian sits as a Deputy District Judge.

 As a qualified Direct Access barrister, Adrian may accept instructions from members of the public in appropriate cases within his areas of specialism.

 If you would like any further information about Adrian’s practice, please call his clerks on +44(0)20 7405 6114.